 After setting the correct rod position, fasten the rod fixing gland in the gas head.
 Then the complete gas part assembly can be slid into the air tube.
+Always loose the adjusting sleeve locking thumb screw before.
+Do not remove the rod from fixing gland if it is not necessary as the gland rings once clamped on rod do not allow easy rod movement.

 - c) Gas part assembly and air tube should be fastened by the mounting ring thread joint.
 Ensure that the ring gasket is correctly fitted in the gas head seat (see Fig. 4). - d) The complete pilot (air tube) can be inserted into the mounting tube.
-In order to make the air tube slide-in easier, apply a small amount of high temperature resistant grease. - e) The insertion depth of SP-32-FD pilot is determined by the design of the main burner.
+In order to make the air tube slide-in easier, apply a small amount of high temperature resistant grease. - e) The insertion depth of SP-32-ND pilot is determined by the design of the main burner.
 If an existing pilot has to be replaced, the insertion length and pilot tip position should be the same.
-In case of any doubts, the position of the pilot should be consulted with the pilot or burner manufacturer.

-f) After determining the position of the complete pilot relative to the mounting tube, the mounting tube clamping screws should be tightened to prevent the device from moving.
+In case of any doubts, the position of the pilot should be checked with the pilot and burner manufacturer. - f) After determining the position of the complete pilot relative to the mounting tube, the mounting tube clamping screws should be tightened to prevent the device from moving